 The combined pill is usually just called the pill.
 It contains two hormones – estrogen and progestogen.
 These are similar to the natural hormones produced by the ovaries.
 There are different types of combined pill and different ways to take it (see below).

-If you’re taking a combined pill called Qlaira or Zoely, some of the information in this booklet may not apply to you.
+If you’re taking a combined pill called Qlaira or Zoely, some of the information on this page may not apply to you.
 Seek advice from your doctor, nurse or online provider

 The advice below includes information if you've missed a pill.